Nebuchadnezzar in the Bible

 Verse ConceptsTemperSevenfoldExpressions On FacesHot ThingsAngry PeopleChange

-Then Nebuchadnezzar the king was astonied, and rose up in haste, and spake, and said unto his counsellers, Did not we cast three men bound into the midst of the fire?
-They answered and said unto the king, True, O king.
+Then Nebuchadnezzar the king was astonied, and rose up in haste; he spoke and said unto his counsellors, Did not we cast three men bound into the midst of the fire?
+They answered and said to the king, True, O king.

 Verse ConceptsMiracles, Responses ToAmazement, Of God's ActionsAstonishmentThree MenHasty ActionPeople Getting UpTying Up